astorm/hosted-wordpress-markdown/README.md

 Install
 --------------------------------------------------
-The file for installation are located in the
+The files for installation are located in the

     chrome-extension